Skip to main content

 NewFolks may earn a commission when you buy through links on our site.

-5 easy summer crafts for toddlers to do this weekend
+5 easy summer crafts for toddlers to do on the weekend

-Crafts are a fun way to keep toddlers busy on a summer weekend at home or on vacation.
-Arts and crafts are also a wonderful way for toddlers to work those fine motor skills like cutting, coloring and gluing, which they’ll need down the road for preschool and kindergarten.
 While toddlers aren’t ready to do multiple-step projects better suited for older children, they can certainly make one or two-step crafts that allow little hands to explore their creative sides.
 Toddler crafts are a colorful way to decorate for an upcoming family picnic or celebration.
 Here are five easy summer crafts for toddlers to do during the summer.

 Two little girls making July Fourth crafts

-Arina P. Habich/Shutterstock
+Arina P. Habich / Shutterstock

 Cupcake liner crafts

 Cupcake liners are a multipurpose kitchen item that works great for toddler crafts.
-Using colorful cupcake liners, a glue stick and construction paper, toddlers can create a fun paper flower garden.
+Using colorful cupcake liners, a glue stick, and construction paper, toddlers can create a fun paper flower garden.
 Simply place glue on the bottom of the liner and stick it on a piece of construction paper.
 Kids will have a pop-up flower.
 Toddlers can draw stems on the flowers with crayons, dyes, or markers.
 Leave the cupcake holder as is, or kids can also decorate them with markers or crayons.
-If kids want to flatten the cupcake holder, that’s okay, too.
+If kids want to flatten the cupcake holder, that’s OK, too.

 The liners can also be used to make ice cream cones.
 Draw or cut out a triangle cone and have kids glue it to a large piece of paper.
 Flatten the cupcake lines and glue them above the cone to make an ice cream cone.
 Kids can add as many scoops as they like using the liners.
-Leave plain or decorate with markers, crayons or colorful cereal like Fruit Loops.
+Leave plain or decorate with markers, crayons, or colorful cereal like Fruit Loops.

 Paper plate crafts